 It’s a nice surprise for young readers who see reading as a game of matching letter sounds.
 Many students’ primary goal is to accurately pronounce all of the words as rapidly as possible, at the expense of the lesson’s overall content.

 One of the reasons why fluency is crucial for comprehension is because reading too slowly stops you from storing enough information to comprehend.
-However, our responsibility is to instil in children the concept that reading should be both enjoyable and educational.
+However, our responsibility is to instill in children the concept that reading should be both enjoyable and educational.

 Why is monitoring comprehension one of the top priorities?